Updated 28 April 2026 with data up to 31 March 2026

 This report lists the names of individuals and organisations that meet the above criteria.
 Additionally:

-The names of Frequent Traders in this report are grouped by the source water system of their allocation bank account (ABA).
+The names of Frequent Traders in this report are grouped by the source water system of their ABA.

 Qualifying to be on this list does not indicate any wrongdoing.
 Many parties rely on water allocation markets as part of their business model.
 The list simply provides transparency about account holders who have made more than twenty priced allocation trades in the Goulburn and Murray systems during the water year to date.

-Parties that meet the criteria of a frequent trader are listed in table 1.
+Parties that meet the criteria of a frequent trader for each water year are listed below.